snoyberg/snoyman.com/content/reveal/economic-argument-functional-programming.md

 ## Externalities

-* I'd be willing to spend $25 more for a gold birdhouse
+* Alice is willing to spend $25 more for a gold birdhouse
 * Actually costs $75 more
-* I buy a normal birdhouse, done
+* Alice buys a normal birdhouse, done
 * 10 neighbors, each prefer gold by $10
 * $100 of _positive externality_
 * Global decision: buy the gold!
 * Actual decision: buy normal
-* Decision maker doesn't take all benefits into account
+* Alice doesn't take all benefits into account

 ---

 ## Tragedy of the commons

-* Alice is making OSS
+* Charlie is making OSS
 * 10 companies each benefit $1,000/month
 * They _should_ pay $10,000/month
 * Game theory: they won't put the money in, get the work for free
-* Alice willing to work for $6,000/month
+* Charlie willing to work for $6,000/month
-* Alice ultimately gets a "real job"
+* Charlie ultimately gets a "real job"
 * $4,000 in potential profit is lost

 ---